Lucretia Newman Coleman: Career

-After her studies, Newman became a music teacher and worked in a dry goods store, before being hired as a secretary and book keeper for the African Methodist Episcopal Church in 1883.
-That same year, her first known work, "Lucille of Montana", was published in Our Women and Children to acclaim.
-In 1884, Newman married Robert J. Coleman in Des Moines, Iowa and soon afterwards moved to Minneapolis, Minnesota.
-Their daughter, Alberta Roberta was born in 1886 while they lived in Minnesota, Coleman's home included her brother Albert Newman.
+After her studies, Newman became a music teacher and worked in a dry goods store, later working as a teacher's assistant in Appleton.
+In 1880, she worked as a teacher in Frankfort, Kentucky before being hired as a secretary and book keeper for the African Methodist Episcopal Church in 1883 under Benjamin W. Arnett.
+That year, she published "Lucille of Montana" in Our Women and Children to acclaim.
+In 1884, her poem, "Apostraphe to Wendell Phillips," appeared in The Christian Recorder, though she may have been published in the American Baptist prior to that.

+In 1884, Newman married Robert J. Coleman in Des Moines, Iowa.
+In the announcement of her wedding, she was referred to as “one of the most accomplished ladies of Nashville, Tennessee, where she taught a school successfully for many terms.”
+They briefly relocated to Miles City, Montana, where Robert ran a barbershop, before settling in Minneapolis, Minnesota.
+They were very involved in public life in Minneapolis.
+Lucretia was very involved in local clubs, creating a literary society serving on the board and as a member of many local clubs.
+Her public service was honored by local youth in a 1889 testimonial dinner.
+Their daughter, Alberta Roberta was born in 1886 while they lived in Minnesota.
+Coleman's home included her brother Albert Newman.
 Through the 1880s and 1890s, she published in such volumes as the A.M.E.
 Church Review and the American Baptist and her works were widely praised in black journals for the scientific and philosophical depth of the writing.
-Her novel, Poor Ben: A Story of Real Life (1890), was critically acclaimed by her contemporaries and in 1894, she served as a vice president of the Colored Authors' Association.
+Her novel, Poor Ben: A Story of Real Life (1890), a novelization of Arnett's life, was critically acclaimed by her contemporaries.
+In 1891, her poem "Lucille of Montana", was serialized in American Baptist.
+In 1892 she was appointed to the board of the Educators of Colored Youth, and in 1894, she served as a vice president of the Colored Authors' Association.

-By the 1920s, she and her daughter were living in Chicago, where she listed her occupation as dressmaker.
-She died in 1948 in Grand Rapids, Michigan, where she is interred at the Woodlawn Cemetery.
+Throughout this time, the Coleman was the victim of regular domestic violence.
+Finally, in 1901, Robert attempted to choke her and ultimately violently drove his wife and daughter out of their house, denying them access to her possessions.
+In response, Coleman filed a complaint against Robert demanding her belongings, financial support, and a divorce.
+She was taken in by sympathetic neighbors, and moved to Chicago after the divorce was settled.
+In 1902, Robert was institutionalized, and so was unable to provide spousal support.
+In Chicago, she may have written for a newspaper founded by her brother William, the National Examiner.
+At some point, she began working as secretary for evangelist Amanda Smith, until the Amanda Smith Orphanage and Industrial Home for Abandoned and Destitute Colored Children was closed in 1906 by the state.